AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/README.md

  - ATU-100 design used for the ABS underperforms on 6m band.
 If using an ATU on a 6m band is absolutely important for you - build the ATU with SMA connectors.
 This way when using 6m - ATU can be unplugged from QMX+.
 Then you can either use a resonant antenna or look for a commercial ATU solution.

 # Some future work:
-- Test ATU and battery charger implications into the QMX+ performance in the context of the parasitic interference
+- Test ATU and battery charger implications on QMX+ performance in the context of a parasitic interference;
 - Design ATU based on Dave's (N7DDC) ATU-10 schematic using latching relays.